FREQUENTLY ASKED QUESTIONS

 When do you take donations?

-Occasionally during the summer months, we may have to close the receiving area to donations due to health and safety concerns by the sheer volume of donations.
-It may take a day or two of work for our staff and volunteers to work through the backlog.
-These times will be posted on Facebook and at the receiving door.
+Occasionally we may have to close the receiving area to donations because of health and safety concerns with the sheer volume of donations.
+If all the sheds are full and we cannot maintain safe passageways within the building, we must close.
+It may take a day or two of work for our staff and volunteers to clear the backlog.
+These times are posted on Facebook and at the receiving door.

 If in doubt, call 204-642-9736 to confirm!

-EBN exists to help community members when they are faced with a difficult situation in their lives.
-When a person picks up the phone and calls EBN Program Coordinator Elaine Gibbs it is usually because they desperately require food assistance.
+EBN exists to help community members when they are faced with difficult situations in their lives.
 EBN recognizes it is becoming more and more of a challenge for community members to be able to pay the bills and eat.
-Many of our clients are single parents, seasonal and part time employees, unemployed people, and people living with chronic illnesses, disabled persons and seniors.
+Many of our clients are single parents, seasonal and part-time employees, unemployed people, people living with chronic illnesses, disabled persons and seniors.

 Why don’t you take all donations?

-If EBN is so desperate for food why do you give food away to schools, summer camps, daycare centres, and other community groups?
+Why do you give food away to schools, summer camps, day care centers and other community groups?

 We not only help individuals in need, but we also assist other community groups such as Schools, Day Care Centers, Resource Center, Women’s Resource Center and if available we contribute food or materials for special events in the community.
 Food is also distributed to Northern communities.
 We provide surplus food from the community to ensure food security for as many people as possible.